Obama expands U.S. sanctions on Russians over Crimea annexation

 "These are all choices that the Russian government has made, choices that have been rejected by the international community as well as the government of Ukraine.
 And because of these choices the United States is today moving, as we said we would, to impose additional costs on Russia," he said.

-He also promised unwavering U.S. support to NATO allies, which include Russian neighbors Lithuania, Latvia and Estonia.
+He also promised unwavering U.S. support to NATO allies, which include Russian neighbours Lithuania, Latvia and Estonia.

 (Reporting by Steve Holland and Jeff Mason,; additional reporting by Susan Heavey, Lesley Wroughton, Doina Chiacu and David Storey; editing by G Crosse)